Tuscan White Bean Soup

 Ingredients

-- 2 cans (15 oz each) white beans (cannellini beans or great Northern beans), drained and rinsed
+- 2 15-ounce white beans, (cannellini beans or great Northern beans), drained and rinsed

 - 3 tablespoons extra virgin olive oil